sdiehl/wiwinwlh/tutorial.md

 %tokentype { (Located Token) }
 ```

-Since there are many flavours of Haskell syntax enabled by langauge syntax
+Since there are many flavours of Haskell syntax enabled by language syntax
 extensions, the monad parser itself is passed a specific set of `DynFlags` which
 specify the language specific Haskell syntax to parse.
 An example parser
 invocation would look like: